 \section{Experiments}

-We evaluated LCE’s performance across 16 tasks using different sound editor and prompt reader models.
-Because our model is the first of its kind, no other model that can read text prompts and perform all 16 tasks as LCE can be used as the baseline for comparison.
-Therefore, we used the specialized text-guided target audio or speech extraction models in Table \ref{tab:all} and \ref{tab:tencent} as a baseline.
-Then, we conducted an in-depth analysis of our top-performing system across all editing tasks.
-Furthermore, we performed zero-shot evaluations on mixtures of unseen number of sources and unseen types of sounds and studied the impact of the speaking style for speech editing.
-For insights into alternative model configurations, including a causal LCE model, and the impact of text prompt quality, see Appendix \ref{app:ablations}.
-Details on the model and training are available in Appendix \ref{app:training}.
-Analyses of text and audio features are presented in Appendix \ref{app:feature_analysis}.
-Examples of edited spectrograms can be found in Appendix \ref{app:examples}.
+We evaluated LCR by 16 remixing tasks in Table \ref{tab:tasks}.
+As LCR is the first model capable of reading text prompts and performing all 16 tasks, we compared it with cascaded sound separation systems, the text-guided target audio extraction model AudioSep \cite{liu22w_interspeech, liu2023separate}, the speech extraction model LLM-TTS \cite{hao2023typing}, and Sepformer \cite{sepformer} trained for speech enhancement \cite{dubey2022icassp}.
+Objective metrics are compared in Tables \ref{tab:all} to \ref{tab:tencent}, with human evaluation results in Table \ref{tab:audioset_zs}.
+In addition, we conducted an in-depth analysis of \textbf{LCR-T}(ransformer) and \textbf{LCR-M}(amba) across all remixing tasks and zero-shot evaluation on mixtures with unseen numbers and types of sounds and mixtures in the wild.
+We further examined the impact of speaking style on speech remixing.
+For ablations on alternative model configurations, including a causal \textbf{LCR-C}(onvolution) model, and on text prompts, see Section \ref{sec:ablations}.
+Analyses of semantic and acoustic features are presented in Section \ref{sec:analysis}.
+Details on the model and training are in Appendix \ref{app:training}.